This lesson covers the key spatial attributes that are needed to work with spatial data including: Coordinate Reference Systems (

 Coordinate System & Units

-We can define a spatial location, such as a plot location, using an x- and a y-value - similar to our cartesian coordinate system displayed in the figure, above.
+You can define a spatial location, such as a plot location, using an x- and a y-value - similar to your cartesian coordinate system displayed in the figure, above.

 For example, the map below, generated in